 "Music is the most wonderful thing in this world.
 Through music, many possibilities are created.
 You must transcend challenges and disappointments and persisit to the end.
 It is vital that you truly recognize the beauty of music." - Words from my teacher, the late legendary Russian pianist Lazar Berman, that inspired me most.

 RUEIBIN CHEN Concert Pianist

 Mr. Rueibin Chen's distinguished career as an internationally-acclaimed pianist has earned him a reputation for technical brilliance, immense energy, and intense artistic expression.

 He was invited to be the opening soloist in the 2010 World Expo in China, performing the Yellow River Concerto.
 Critics hailed it as the best performance of the iconic piece in its history.
-In 2014 he is invited to perform with Los Angeles Philharmonic at the Hollywood Bowl, which is the biggest outdoor venue in the U.S. In 2015 he performs Beethoven's "Piano Concerto No. 5 Emperor" with Pacific Symphony at the Verizon Wireless Amphitheater in Southern California.
+In 2014 he was invited to perform with Los Angeles Philharmonic at the Hollywood Bowl, which is the biggest outdoor venue in the U.S. In 2015 he performs Beethoven's "Piano Concerto No. 5 Emperor" with Pacific Symphony at the Verizon Wireless Amphitheater in Southern California.
 His masterful performances of Rachmaninoff's complete piano concertos (including the Paganini Rhapsody Op.
 43) in two consecutive nights at Taiwan's National Concert Hall garnered significant critical acclaim.
 The performance was considered to be "the first of its kind and has left a sensational imprint in the minds of the overflowed audience."
 Such praise befits "one of those geniuses that come along once in twenty years."
 (Neue Zürcher Zeitungem)

 A Chinese Austrian born in Taiwan, Chen won a total of eighteen medals, including five gold medals which were won before the age of 20, in various international piano competitions in Tel Aviv (Rubinstein), Warsaw (Chopin), Salt Lake City (Bachauer), Athens (Callas), Vienna, Manresa, and Italy (Rome, Rachmaninoff, Bellini, and Stresa), to name a few.